 The personal information we collect might include your name, address, email address & IP web address.
 If you book the gallery from us, your card information is not held by us.
 Your card information is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.

 How is your information used?

 We may use your information to:

 - to carry out our obligations arising from any contracts entered into by you and us

-- send you information about our gallery hire and studio rental, exhibiting programme, the artists, artworks & products for sale, and any other information you have requested
+- send you information about our gallery hire, exhibiting programme, the artists, artworks & products for sale, and any other information you have requested

 We review our retention periods for personal information on a regular basis.
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.